pakitochus/Teaching-SWC-Lessons/git/2020-07-01-oxford/slides_git.md

 ### Multiple editors (branching)

 * Two people work on a document
-  * Each makes independent changes: two versions
+  * Each makes their changes: docs diverge

 ![Three documents.
 On the left is the original, and on the right are two versions of this with different, and conflicting, changes](img/versions.png)